EduardoOrthmann/simple-library/README.md

 ## Documentation

-The API documentation is available at [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html).
+The API documentation is available at [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html) or [https://simple-library-production.up.railway.app/swagger-ui/index.html](https://simple-library-production.up.railway.app/swagger-ui/index.html) if you are using the production server.

 ## Built With